chartist-js/chartist/CODINGSTYLE.md

 ### Contextual media queries (SCSS)

-While nesting your selectors you can also make use of contextual media queries within SASS.
-With SASS you can use media queries at any given nesting level.
+While nesting your selectors you can also make use of contextual media queries within Sass.
+With Sass you can use media queries at any given nesting level.
 The resulting CSS will be converted so that the media query gets rendered around the selector.